Article 1: Name

-Section 2: The Board of Directors will consists of nine voting members: The association’s president, vice president, secretary, assistant secretary, treasurer, assistant treasurer and three at-large regular members elected by the association at its annual meeting.
+Section 2: The Board of Directors will consists of 11 voting members: The association’s president, vice president, secretary, assistant secretary, treasurer, assistant treasurer and five at-large regular members elected by the association at its annual meeting.

 Section 3: If a vacancy occurs, the board may appoint a replacement member until a new election can take place at the next scheduled meeting of the full association.
 Any member of the board may be removed with or without cause by a vote of the majority of the directors.

-Section 4: The board will also have as many as four non-voting ex-officio members consisting of the most-recent former association president, the association’s executive director and as many as two associate members elected at the association’s annual meeting.
+Section 4: The board will also have as many as five non-voting ex-officio members consisting of the most-recent former association president – providing the former president does not continue in a different board position, the association’s executive director and as many as three associate members elected at the association’s annual meeting.

 Section 5: Directors shall take office immediately following the annual association meeting members and serve one-year terms unless re-elected.

 Section 6: At-large vacancies on the board will be filled by appointment by the president with the advice and consent of the board of directors.

 Article IV: Officers